Equity release mortgages

 What is a lifetime mortgage?

-Your home still belongs to you, and you have the option to ringfence some of your property’s value as inheritance for your family.
+Your home still belongs to you, and you have the option to ringfence some of your property’s value as an inheritance for your family.

 A lifetime mortgage is different to a normal mortgage as you do not have to make monthly payments.
-The loan is usually repaid by the sale of your estate, with any remaining value being available for your family.
+The loan is usually repaid by the sale of your home, with any remaining value being available for your family.

 You can choose to add the interest to the loan or repay it.
 Many providers offer a guarantee to ensure the loan value never exceeds the value of the estate.